pyomeca/bioptim/README.md

 and optionally:
 - [The linear solvers from the HSL Mathematical Software Library](http://www.hsl.rl.ac.uk/index.html)

-### Linux - Installing dependencies with conda
+#### Linux - Installing dependencies with conda
-All these (except for ̀`Acados` and the HSL lib) can manually be installed using (assuming the anaconda3 environment is loaded if needed) the `pip3` command, or the Anaconda's following command:
+All these (except for ̀`Acados` and the HSL lib) can easily be installed using (assuming the anaconda3 environment is loaded if needed) the `pip3` command, or the Anaconda's following command:
 ```bash
 conda install casadi rbdl=*=*casadi* biorbd=*=*casadi* [bioviz=*=*casadi*] -cconda-forge
 ```